Kathy Wilkes: Work in the former Yugoslavia

 Wilkes became chairman of the executive committee of the Inter-University Centre in Dubrovnik in 1986.
 Concerned at the lack of voice for philosophers in the east who were interested in the analytic approach, with Bill Newton-Smith as her co-editor, she created a journal known initially as the Dubrovnik Papers, and now flourishing as International Studies in the Philosophy of Science.
 She paid for a young Croatian psychologist's education at Oxford, maintaining throughout that the fees were being met by a fictitious 'Alington trust'.
-During the siege of Dubrovnik by the JNA in 1991–1992 during the Croatian war of independence, she refused to leave, seeing it her duty to give comfort and support to the sufferers and to inform the world of the city's distress.

-Following the collapse of their political regimes, especially that of the former Yugoslavia, she worked to try to restore their academic standards, spending time in Croatia, where she was honoured with a doctorate from the University of Zagreb.
+Following the collapse of their political regimes, especially that of the former Yugoslavia, she worked to try to reform their academic standards, spending time in Croatia, where she was honoured with a doctorate from the University of Zagreb.

 Kathy Wilkes was specifically referenced by her colleague Roger Scruton who took her as his model of the English gentleman, arguing that "her virtues were revealed in nothing so much, as her habit of concealing them".
 She appeared in the Channel 4 documentary series College Girls, broadcast in 2002 about some St Hilda's students.

-Legacy

-In 2021 an annual essay competition at Wycombe Abbey, her former school, was named for Kathy Wilkes.
-Year 9 pupils are invited to submit essays of up to 1500 words on topics from philosophy to history to education theory.